Functional safety: Certification bodies

 Functional safety is a technically challenging field.
 Certifications should be done by independent organizations with experience and strong technical depth (electronics, programmable electronics, mechanical, and probabilistic analysis).
-Functional safety certification is performed by accredited Certification Bodies (CB).
-Accreditation is awarded to a CB organization by an Accreditation Body (AB).
+Functional safety certification is performed by accredited certification bodies (CB).
+Accreditation is awarded to a CB organization by an accreditation body (AB).
 In most countries there is one AB.
 In the United States, the American National Standards Institute (ANSI) is the AB for functional safety accreditation.
-In the UK, the United Kingdom Accreditation Service (UKAS) provides functional safety accreditation.
+In the United Kingdom, the United Kingdom Accreditation Service (UKAS) provides functional safety accreditation.
 ABs are members of the International Accreditation Forum (IAF) for work in management systems, products, services, and personnel accreditation or the International Laboratory Accreditation Cooperation (ILAC) for laboratory testing accreditation.
-A Multilateral Recognition Arrangement (MLA) between ABs will ensure global recognition of accredited CBs.
+A multilateral recognition arrangement (MLA) between ABs will ensure global recognition of accredited CBs.

 IEC 61508 functional safety certification programs have been established by several global Certification Bodies.
 Each has defined their own scheme based upon IEC 61508 and other functional safety standards.
 The scheme lists the referenced standards and specifies procedures which describes their test methods, surveillance audit policy, public documentation policies, and other specific aspects of their program.
 Functional safety certification programs for IEC 61508 standards are being offered globally by several recognized CBs including Intertek, SGS, TÜV Rheinland, TÜV SÜD and UL.

 An important element of functional safety certification is on-going surveillance by the certification agency.
 Most CB organizations have included surveillance audits in their scheme.
 The follow-up surveillance ensures that the product, sub-system, or system is still being manufactured in accordance with what was originally certified for functional safety.
 Follow-up surveillance may occur at various frequencies depending on the certification body, but will typically look at the product's field failure history, hardware design changes, software changes, as well as the manufacturer's ongoing compliance of functional safety management systems.

 Military aerospace

 For military aerospace and defense systems MIL-STD-882E addresses functional hazard analyses (FHA) and determining which functions implemented in hardware and software are safety significant.
 The Functional safety focus is on ensuring safety critical functions and functional threads in the system, subsystem and software are analyzed and verified for correct behavior per safety requirements, including functional failure conditions and faults and appropriate mitigation in the design.
 These system safety principles underpinning functional safety were developed in the military, nuclear and aerospace industries, and then taken up by rail transport, process and control industries developing sector specific standards.
 Functional safety standards are applied across all industry sectors dealing with safety critical requirements and are especially applicable anytime software commands, controls or monitors a safety-critical function.
-Thousands of products and processes meet the standards based on IEC 61508: from bathroom showers, automotive safety products, medical devices, sensors, actuators, diving equipment, Process Controllers and their integration to ships, aircraft and major plants.
+Thousands of products and processes meet the standards based on IEC 61508: from bathroom showers, automotive safety products, sensors, actuators, diving equipment, Process Controllers and their integration to ships, aircraft and major plants.